Television Sydney: History

 In 2003 the Australian Government called for tenders for what it called the "permanent" community TV licenses.
 For many years community channels in the major capital cities had operated on narrowcast licenses issued for limited 12-month periods.
 Everywhere but Sydney the incumbent channels secured the permanent licence.
 In Sydney, a consortium headed-up by the University of Western Sydney (UWS) was successful.
 TVS received its Iicense in early 2004.

 Transmissions officially commenced on analogue UHF channel 31 in February 2006 after three months of technical trials.
 Unlike the earlier temporary community channel (known simply as Channel 31) TVS, with the financial support of UWS TVS was able to acquire a high powered transmitter that meant for the first time community TV could be seen right across Sydney.

 In November 2009 the Government agreed to temporarily allocate TVS (and the other capital city Community Television channels) an additional (digital) channel so they could simulcast in the period up until the end of 2013 when analogue television will be turned off.
 TVS announced in December 2009 that it had appointed Broadcast Australia as its digital service provider and officially began simulcasting on Monday 1 March 2010 on LCN 44.

 Since February 2009 TVS simultaneously streamed its service via the internet.
 At the time Chief Executive, Laurie Patton, said the decision to transmit live via the web was part of the station's long-term strategy to be available across all distribution platforms.

 In 2009 the Australian Communications and Media Authority approved the station's request for the renewal of its broadcasting licence for a five-year period ending 22 April 2014.

 When it commenced on air operations TVS was Sydney's first new permanent free-to-air TV channel in twenty-five years.
 It was backed by the University of Western Sydney (UWS) and Metro Screen.

 TVS switched off its analogue signal on 1 March 2012.
 The station then only broadcast on LCN 44, with viewers requiring a digital television, or a digital set top box to use with an analogue television.

 In September 2014, Australian federal communications minister Malcolm Turnbull announced that licensing for community television stations would end in December 2015.
 In September 2015, Turnbull, now Prime Minister, announced an extension of the deadline to 31 December 2016, However, TVS' CEO Rachel Bentley stated that TVS could only continue broadcasting if it also launched a video on demand service before the amended deadline.
 TVS announced that it would cease broadcasting on 20 December 2015 in order to refocus programming strategy and develop a strong digital infrastructure, with plans to relaunch online in 2016.
-However, these plans never materialized and the channel was never replaced.
+However, these plans were not materialized and the channel 31 frequency remains Dark as of 2026.